Sexual Impurity In The Church

 Is This A Sign of the Times?

-James with "instead" from above was alluding to the many rules numbering in the hundreds the Jews were expected to follow and even their leaders could not.
-Paul delivered the Apostle meeting results to the home churches wherever they were and told them to announce the above and live by them.
+James with "instead" from above was alluding to the many rules numbering in the hundreds the Jews were expected to follow and could not.
+Paul delivered the Apostle meeting results to the home churches wherever they were located telling them to announce the above message and live by it.

-Most sin becomes addicting.
-I will go as far as to say that all sins engaged in on a regular basis are addicting.
-Those that can become habitual are lying, gossiping, drinking in excess, smoking, gluttony of food and other things, illegal drugs, rage, pornography, etc. There are probably hundreds more but you get the idea.
+Sin is alluring and addicting.
+Lying, gossiping, drinking in excess, smoking, gluttony of any kind, illegal drugs, rage, pornography, etc. There are probably hundreds more; but you get the idea.

-In due course, each of us, in our fallen bodies, have had a “sin addiction.”
+In due course, each of us, in our fallen bodies, have had some “sin addiction” no matter how small.
 Sex outside of marriage can lead to "ever-increasing wickedness." (re.
-Romans 6:1, 19) Objectively, illicit drug use can drive one to increased amounts of whatever drug to achieve the same "high."
+Romans 6:1, 19) Objectively, illicit drug use can enslave one to increased amounts to achieve the same "high."

-However, again, it is never wrong for a Christian husband and wife to desire regular lovemaking with each other.
-Where there is mutual consent, a Christian husband and wife are Biblically allowed to make love as often as there is agreement. (see 1 Corinthians 7:5)
+Addictions often become a hindrance to other aspects of life also.
+That is why it is always advisable to overcome the temptation that precedes the addiction.
+However, it is never wrong for a Christian husband and wife to desire regular lovemaking with one another.
+Paul states a Christian husband and wife are Biblically allowed to make love as often as there is agreement (see 1 Corinthians 7:5).

-Jesus, our God in human form, paid the eternal and infinite penalty for each one of us. (re.
-2 Corinthians 5:21) On condition we wholly trust in His sacrifice on our behalf as full payment for our sins, taking Him as Savior and Lord in faith, He has promised all of our sins are forgiven.
-When this happens God makes us “a new creation.” (see 2 Corinthians 5:17)
+That savior is Jesus Christ who paid the eternal and infinite penalty for each one of us (re.
+2 Corinthians 5:21).
+On the condition that we wholly trust in His sacrifice on our behalf as full payment for our sins, taking Him as Savior and Lord in faith, He has promised all of our sins are forgiven.
+God makes us “a new creation,” (see 2 Corinthians 5:17).

 Thank you for reading this short article and please leave your thoughts and comments on this essay.
 God’s blessings to you and your family.